 Jan.
 31, 2013

-Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys—General Commercial (Litigation Star); Insolvency (Litigation Star); Securities (Litigation Star)
+Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys—Commercial (Litigation Star); Insolvency (Litigation Star); Securities (Litigation Star)

 The Canadian Legal Lexpert Directory—Litigation: Corporate Commercial